BRIEF SUMMARY AND INTRODUCTION: Until just a few

 - Is it recognized in all states?
 Yes, since Hawaii's

 law went into effect on April 1, 1997.
+(But its use is

-BACKGROUND OF LLCs.
+BACKGROUND OF LLCs:

-now passed laws creating a new type of legal entity called a
+new type of legal entity called a "limited liability company"

-partnerships, offer the advantages of limited liability,
+as) partnerships, offer the advantages of limited liability,

 like corporations.
 While it has long been possible for